aldertzomer/shell-genomics/_episodes/04-redirection.md

 lines which do not match the searched pattern, in this case `'^--'`.
 The caret (`^`) is an **anchoring** character matching the beginning of the line, and the pattern has to be enclose by single quotes so `grep` does not interpret the pattern as an extended option (starting with --).

+Furthermore we can now **output to a file with extension .fastq** since the output is again a proper fastq formatted file!

 > ## Custom `grep` control
 >